dlschwartz/cv/index.md

 ![profile picture](/cv/images/headshot2019.jpg)

 ## Short Bio
-Daniel L. Schwartz is Associate Professor of History and Associate Director of the [Center of Digital Humanities Research](http://codhr.dh.tamu.edu/){:target="_blank"} at Texas A&M University.
-He co-directs (with David A. Michelson)
-[Syriaca.org](http://syriaca.org){:target="_blank"}, a linked-open data project dedicated to advancing scholarship in the field of Syriac Studies and to preserving Syriac cultural heritage.
+Daniel L. Schwartz is Associate Professor of History.
+He co-directs (with David A. Michelson) [Syriaca.org](http://syriaca.org){:target="_blank"}, a linked-open data project dedicated to advancing scholarship in the field of Syriac Studies and to preserving Syriac cultural heritage.
 He is the editor of Syriaca.org’s SPEAR: Syriac Persons, Events, and Relations, an online prosopographical research tool,